 Removing Bats in the Attic

 Removing bats in attics requires experience and knowledge of the bats’ behaviors and patterns.
-Our team has extensive training and experience in live bat removal, exclusion, and post-removal cleanup.
+Our team is highly trained and experienced in exclusion, live bat removal, and cleanup.
 We use humane methods that will not harm the bats or leave anything that will pose health risks for you and your family.

 This is how we handle bat exclusions:

-• We spend a great deal of time identifying bat entry points and then sealing them shut
+- We spend a great deal of time identifying bat entry points and then sealing them shut

-• We set up one-way doors so that bats can exit but not reenter the building
+- We set up one-way doors so that bats can exit but not reenter the building

-• Double check that all bats are excluded and out of your home
+- Double check that all bats are excluded and out of your home

-• We then seal all entry points with steel wool or mesh screens to prevent re-entry
+- We then seal all entry points with steel wool or mesh screens to prevent re-entry

-• After this, we go through and do a thorough clean-up of any guano left in the attic or walls.
+- After this, we go through and do a thorough clean-up of any guano left in the attic or walls.

-• Proceed with replacement of soiled insulation.
+- Proceed with replacement of soiled insulation.

-• Repair of wildlife damage, both inside and outside of the home.
+- Repair of wildlife damage, both inside and outside of the home.

 To prevent any accidental contact with bats, we double-check that all bats have left your home.
-We seal all entrance points with steel wool and mesh screens to stop bats from entering again.
+After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.

 Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
-We will go to great lengths in order to make sure your home is free from odors or guano.
+We go through great lengths to ensure that your home is free of any odors and guano.
 Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.

 After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
 We’ll fix any damage they may have done inside or outside of your home to make your house look new again.